Mathematics

 • gain fluency with key facts and skills

-• learn to apply their understanding and become confident problem solvers, and
+• learn to apply their understanding and become confident problem solvers, and understand how mathematics is embedded in society and the physical world.

 Online support